Wood sorrel: Plant profile

-Where to find wood sorrel
+Where to find Wood Sorrel

 Woodland and shady hedgerows.

-When to find wood sorrel
+When to find Wood Sorrel

 Leaves early spring to mid-autumn.

-Wood sorrel forms low growing mats of lush green leaves in shady hedgerows and damp forests around the base of the trees at almost any time of year.
+Wood Sorrel forms low growing mats of lush green leaves in shady hedgerows and damp forests around the base of the trees at almost any time of year.

 Rising from these carpets, little white flowers with pink or purple veining hang on relatively thin stems.
 These delicate flowers and soft green leaves fold up its leaves at night and when the conditions are tough.

-Medicinal properties of wood sorrel
+Medicinal properties of Wood Sorrel

 It has diuretic and astringent properties and is full of vitamin C. Hence, wood sorrel has been used in the past for treating scurvy.

-Culinary uses and recipes of wood sorrel
+Culinary uses and recipes with Wood Sorrel

 All parts of the plant are edible, including leaves, flowers and stems.

-Wood sorrel has a sharp taste somewhere in between apple skin, grape and lemon and can function as aromatic herb, salad leaf or green vegetable.
+Wood Sorrel has a sharp taste somewhere in between apple skin, grape and lemon and can function as aromatic herb, salad leaf or green vegetable.
 The leaves make a tangy Polish soup and are ideal for fish sauces and zingy salads.